Skip to main content

 How Does Sleep Deprivation Blunt Growth Hormone Peptide Efficacy?

-The family of peptides designed to stimulate (GH) release, such as Sermorelin, Ipamorelin, and the combination of CJC-1295/Ipamorelin, are particularly vulnerable to the effects of poor sleep.
+The family of peptides designed to stimulate growth hormone (GH) release, such as Sermorelin, Ipamorelin, and the combination of CJC-1295/Ipamorelin, are particularly vulnerable to the effects of poor sleep.
 Their mechanism of action relies on mimicking the natural Growth Hormone-Releasing Hormone (GHRH) to stimulate the somatotroph cells in the anterior pituitary.

 The success of this stimulation depends on two critical factors ∞ the sensitivity of the pituitary receptors and the simultaneous suppression of somatostatin, the hormone that inhibits GH release.